FullFact/health-misinfo-shared/README.md

 (Respository shared by Full Fact and Google for work on a proof-of-concept)

-## Getting captions
+## Downloading some captions

-Use `youtube_api.py` to search by keywords and extract captions to a local filestore.
+Use `youtube_api.py` to search by keywords and extract captions to a local filestore, in `data/captions`.
 Currently set up to prefer English-language captions, though we should aim to be language agnostic in production.
+The location of the `CLIENT_SECRETS_FILE` needs to be set as an environment variable. ([How to get the credentials](https://developers.google.com/youtube/v3/quickstart/python))

 ## Extract claims